 the belief in and worship of a superhuman controlling power, especially a personal God or gods.

 a.
-The belief in and reverence for a supernatural power or powers, regarded as creating and governing the universe: respect for religion.
+Belief and respect for a power or supernatural powers, considered as creators and rectors of the universe: respect for religion.

 b.
-A particular variety of such belief, especially when organized into a system of doctrine and practice: the world's many religions.
+A particular variety of such belief, especially when organized in a system of doctrine and practice: the many religions of the world.

-2. The life or condition of a person in a religious order: a widow who went into religion and became a nun.
+2. The life or condition of a person in a religious order: a widow who He entered the religion and became a nun.

-3. A cause, principle, or activity pursued with zeal or conscientious devotion: a person for whom art became a religion.
+3. A cause, principle or activity pursued with conscious zeal or devotion: a person for whom art became a religion.

-2. To resolve to end one's immoral behavior.
+2. To solve the end of one's immoral behavior.

-1. belief in, worship of, or obedience to a supernatural power or powers considered to be divine or to have control of human destiny
+1. believe, worship or obey a supernatural power or powers that are considered divine or that control human destiny

-3. the attitude and feeling of one who believes in a transcendent controlling power or powers
+3. the attitude and feeling of someone who believes in a power or powers of transcendent control

-5. something of overwhelming importance to a person: football is his religion .
+5. something of overwhelming importance for a person: football is your religion .

 a. the practice of sacred ritual observances